tetsuo/tetsuo.github.io/articles/flixbox.md

 const nextState = toggleTodo(baseState, "Immer")
 ```

-Optics do a similar thing, but in a type-safe composable fashion.
-This is one of the ways how you would program the same functionality in monocle-ts using a [`Traversal`](https://gcanti.github.io/monocle-ts/modules/Traversal.ts.html):
+You can achieve the same result using [`Traversal`](https://gcanti.github.io/monocle-ts/modules/Traversal.ts.html):

 ```typescript
 import * as _ from 'monocle-ts/lib/Traversal'